 The blog is a record of my observations of swift activity seen around our house in Bristol.
 For details of all 17 boxes and their exact location see Swift nest box location on our house.

-Tuesday January 9th
+Tuesday 9th January

-Another success from last year was our swift/garden open days which raised almost £1000 for good causes – see photos below.
+Apart from our swift colony, another success from last year was our swift/garden open days which raised almost £1000 for good causes – see photos below.
 It was so popular that we’ve decided to do it again this year.